 It is relatively cheap to maintain—you’ll pay about $750 per year for maintenance on average—and it’s easy enough for any DIYer who wants to get their hands dirty under the hood of their car.

-Finally, if you’re worried about parts availability or repair costs down the line, rest assured that there are plenty of mechanics who know how these engines work inside and out.
+Finally, if you’re worried about parts availability or repair costs down the line, rest assured that plenty of mechanics know how these engines work inside and out.

 Read: BMW Z4 Won’t Start